VijayalakshmiVJ/Genetic-Algorithm/README.md

 ```
                                          ax + by – c
 ```
-where a, b and c are constants and x and y represent the variables to which solutions are to be found such that they satisfy the equation <br />
+where a, b and c are constants and x and y represent the variables to which solutions are to be found such that they satisfy the equation or phenotype <br />
 ```
                                         ax + by – c = 0
 ```

 **Step 2.
 EXPRESSION MAPPING (MAP TO GENOTYPE)** <br />
 Map this phenotype to a genotype such that each gene represents one variable starting from the left-hand side of the equality expression.
-This gene is encoded with a random variable between range 0 – (c/coefficient of gene - 1).
+This gene is encoded with a random variable between range 0 – [(c/coefficient of gene) - 1)].
 For example, say the number of chromosomes/individuals in population are 6. <br />
 -	For a phenotype of x + y – 10, we generate random values for genes x and y between 0 – (10 - 1) i.e. 0 – 9 for all 6 chromosomes/individuals as shown below <br />

 ```